 Located in the port city of Philipsburg, Great Bay Beach is a wide stretch of golden sand with abundant amenities and ample space for sunbathing.
 Walk the mile-long boardwalk to explore the expansive beach and experience its lively atmosphere.

-Browse quaint shops for souvenirs, stop for a refreshing seaside drink, and fuel up at the delicious restaurants that skirt the shore.
+Browse quaint stores for a unique St. Maarten shopping experience, stop for a refreshing seaside drink, and fuel up at the delicious restaurants that skirt the shore.
 Great Bay Beach is known for its laid-back attitude, varied food, and having some of the most fantastic swimming spots on the island.

 If you’re in search of a quiet seaside respite, look no further than Mullet Bay.
 Situated on the Dutch side of the island, this beach is an idyllic spot to lounge and unwind, away from the crowds.